Matrix Factorization for Practical Continual Mean Estimation Under User-Level Differential Privacy: Private User Level Mean Estimation with Matrix Factorization

 \section{Private User Level Mean Estimation with Matrix Factorization}

 In this work, we propose novel mean-specific factorizations of $\mathbf{A}$ to minimize the RMSE error.
 Before we present it, let us define two matrices that we will extensively use in this work.
-A diagonal matrix $\mathbf{D}$ defined as
+We define the diagonal normalization matrix $\mathbf{D}$ and the prefix-sum matrix $\mathbf{E}_1$ by